 Most harness are sold according to weight, however, to find your dog’s perfect fit it’s a good idea to know your staffy’s chest measurements.
 This combined with your staffy’s weight will give you a great chance at finding their perfect harness.

 Once measured, manufacturers will usually have a chart you can use to determine which size harness is best for your dog.
-The chart below comes from one of our favourite harnesses, the Julius-K9 Powerharness.
+The chart below comes from one of our current harnesses recommendation, the Julius-K9 Powerharness.

-Which Type of Dog Harnesses to Buy for a Staffy?
+Best Type of Harness to Buy for a Staffy?

 There are a couple different types of harnesses for dogs we should go over before recommending the perfect options for your staffy: back clip harness, front clip harness, and no-pull harness.